Secrecy and Language Models

 The question of how a provider and user would minimize the amount of information they would necessarily share with one another begins with an easier question: is it possible to perform language modeling in this scenario when the provider simply does not share all the model’s information, and where the user likewise does not reveal all their information?
 Without further investigation the answer to this question can be determined as ‘yes’, as this follows from the results of previous work finding that language models are functionally non-invertible, meaning that one cannot train a model using a reasonable amount of compute to invert the last hidden layer’s last token embedding to regenerate the input that was fed to the model to generate the embedding in the first place.

-A system by which neither provider or user has access to all model and input information but always recieves the correct next token is as follows: first a provider shares all layers of their model except the language modeling head to the user, who then performs a forward pass on those layers to get the last token last hidden layer activations, and then sends those to the provider to recieve the next token.
+A system by which neither provider or user has access to all model and input information but always receives the correct next token is as follows: first a provider shares all layers of their model except the language modeling head to the user, who then performs a forward pass on those layers to get the last token last hidden layer activations, and then sends those to the provider to recieve the next token.
 The results in the above paper imply that the provider cannot uniquely identify more that around 7\% of the tokens the embedding corresponds to, such that the exact information it contains remains secret and likewise the language modeling head layer remains secret from the user.

 This is notably not a very good secrecy system: with enough inputs the user will be able to closely approximate the provider’s language modeling head transformation assuming that it is a single linear layer, and likewise although the provider cannot identify exact tokens the embedding still contains some useful input information.
 A natural question to ask is whether or not the provider could simply send fewer layers to the user and thus retain more model information without decreasing next token accuracy.

 This motivates the following question: what is necessary for language modeling secrecy in this scenario?
+We make the following additional assumptions, which arguably best reflect a most realistic scenario:

 Theory: Secrecy and Invertibility